 Then simply enter the percentage in the 'Amount' field and OnTrajectory will do the rest.
 To ensure the calculated amount will meet your actual needs, be sure to check the calculated amount by pressing the 'Show Expense Data' button.

 Growth Override specifies the rate at which an income item is expected to grow.
-By default, Expenses (and Income) grow at inflation, however, you can override that rate by clicking the checkbox in this column to indicate a specific growth percentage.
+By default, Expenses (and Income) grow at inflation, however, you can override / replace that rate by clicking the checkbox in this column to indicate a specific growth percentage.

 If you believe an expense will simply keep up with inflation, there's no need to enter a value here.